 - This can be used to define the true vehicle state as well as evaluate any sensor fusion algorithms under development

 Notice that the quality of sensor and state information that can serve as the truth is relative to the desired system accuracy.
-For example, if the system being designed uses hardware that costs < $50, then a $1,000 solution from a company like VectorNav may be an acceptable reference system.
+For example, if the system being designed uses hardware that costs less than $$50, then a $1,000 solution from a company like VectorNav may be an acceptable reference system.

 In contrast, higher accuracy or reliability requirements may drive you to a reference system like Novatel SPAN, Oxford Technical Solutions, or Geodetics.
 At this point the prices are likely between $20-50k, of which, only about half is the hardware costs.
 The other portion is the complexity of the sensor-fusion software as well as the interface for using the system.
 Do not neglect the importance of user-friendly software.
 After all, shouldn't the "truth" be easy?